Skip to Main Content

 Tokyo's Kaiseki Upper Tier: Where RyuGin Sits

-Tokyo's three-Michelin-star kaiseki restaurants occupy a narrow band within the city's broader Japanese cuisine scene.
-Below them, a substantial middle tier of one- and two-star kaiseki houses operates at JPY 30,000–60,000 per head.
-Above the mid-tier, the price jumps sharply: dinner at RyuGin averages JPY 80,000–99,999, placing it alongside a small cohort of counters and dining rooms where the seasonal ingredient sourcing, service infrastructure, and sommelier programme together justify that bracket.
+RyuGin is a three-Michelin-star modern kaiseki restaurant in Tokyo, with a 2025 World's 50 Best Restaurants ranking of 22.
+Below them, a substantial middle tier of one- and two-star kaiseki houses operates at JPY 30,000 to 60,000 per head.
+Above the mid-tier, the price jumps sharply: dinner at RyuGin averages JPY 80,000 to 99,999, placing it alongside a small cohort of counters and dining rooms where the seasonal ingredient sourcing, service infrastructure, and sommelier programme together justify that bracket.
 For comparison, Kanda, Kohaku, and Ginza Kojyu are the peer references most serious visitors carry into the booking decision.
 Each approaches Japanese cuisine from a different angle; RyuGin's distinguishing position is its explicit application of scientific reasoning to traditional kaiseki structure.

-Opened on 23 December 2003 in Roppongi before relocating to the seventh floor of Tokyo Midtown Hibiya in Yurakucho, RyuGin has accumulated over two decades of consistent recognition.
-The Tabelog Award Silver in 2018 and sustained Bronze wins from 2021 through 2026, alongside inclusion in the Tabelog Japanese Cuisine TOKYO Top 100 in 2021, 2023, and 2025, reflect a kitchen that has not drifted.
+RyuGin is on the seventh floor of Tokyo Midtown Hibiya in Yurakucho.
+The restaurant has accumulated 18 awards.
 The restaurant's La Liste score of 96.5 points in 2025 and 95 points in 2026 positions it in the international reference tier.
 On Opinionated About Dining, it ranked 46th among Japanese restaurants in 2024 and 54th in 2025.
-Its highest-profile international moment was a ranking of 22nd on the World's 50 Best Restaurants in 2013, with consistent appearances from 2010 through 2018.
+Its highest-profile international moment was a ranking of 22nd on the World's 50 Best Restaurants.

 The Ritual of the Meal: Kaiseki Pacing at RyuGin

 Kaiseki is not a format that rewards rushing.
 The structure is sequential and deliberate: soup, mukōzuke (sashimi course), yakimono (grilled course), and so on through a progression that mirrors the logic of a classical argument rather than a Western tasting menu.
-At RyuGin, this progression is further shaped by Chef Seiji Yamamoto's insistence on matching each ingredient to what he terms its scientifically optimal preparation.
-The restaurant's own framing of ryori, the Japanese word for cuisine, as consisting of two characters meaning 'discernment' and 'measurement' is not incidental branding.
+At RyuGin, this progression is shaped by Chef Seiji Yamamoto's insistence on matching each ingredient to its optimal preparation.
 It describes an operational stance: every technique is chosen on theoretical grounds, and the sequence of courses is designed to reflect that reasoning.

-The 40-seat dining room operates entirely on table seating, with no counter arrangement.
+The dining room seats 40 at tables only, with no counter arrangement.
 This is a meaningful structural choice in the context of Tokyo's high-end Japanese cuisine scene, where counter service and direct chef interaction are sometimes treated as the default luxury format.
 RyuGin instead organises around table dining, with two private rooms available for parties of four, six, or eight, and one semi-private room.
 Private room diners should note the service charge differential: 10% applies to regular seating, rising to 15% for private and semi-private rooms.

-The last order for food is at 19:30, and the kitchen runs from 18:00 to 23:00 across all seven days.
+The restaurant is open daily from 6 to 11 pm, with last order at 7:30 pm.
 The early last-order time relative to the restaurant's closing hour is a signal of how seriously the pacing is managed: a full kaiseki progression requires time, and latecomers compress that experience for themselves and, in a fully booked room, for the kitchen's sequencing as well.
 Arriving at or before the last-order window is the practical discipline the format demands.

 Seasonal Logic and the Four-Course Year